TextLayer/vaul/README.md

 ### StructuredOutput Parameters

 When a function parameter is a custom `StructuredOutput`, dictionaries are automatically converted to the appropriate model when the tool runs.
-You can still use `from_dict` for manual conversions:
+Vaul provides comprehensive Pydantic validation to ensure data integrity:

 ```python
 from vaul import tool_call, StructuredOutput, Toolkit